 I love our fruity desserts in Turkish cuisine; this delicious Pumpkin dessert and over 90 authentic recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland.
-Signed hardback copies are now 25 % Off via GBPublishing at this link and delivered worldwide including the US, if you like to have a copy or gift to a foodie.
+Signed hardback copies are now 20 % Off via GBPublishing at this link and delivered worldwide.
+For lower rates of delivery to the USA, Canada and Mexico, please order Ozlem’s Turkish Table cookery book here, if you like to have a copy or gift to a foodie.

 Serves 6 – 8

 1kg/2 ¼ lb. pumpkin flesh, peeled, deseeded and cut into chunky cubes or rectangular blocks (about 3” long)

 Turkish clotted cream, Kaymak or clotted cream to serve (optional)

 Line the bottom of a large baking dish with the prepared pumpkin pieces and sprinkle sugar over them evenly.
 Then layer the rest of the pumpkin chunks and pour the remaining sugar evenly over them.
 Cover the dish and let it rest overnight.

 The next day, you will notice that the pumpkin has released all its juices and that the pieces are nearly covered with all that wonderful juice.
 This liquid is all you need to bake the pumpkin, no need to add any extra water.